 Tip 6: Use products that suit your skin type.

 Always use oil-free, non-comedogenic, water, or gel-based products for oily skin.
 Never use thick creamy or heavy lotion.

 Tip 7: Use oil-free and non-comedogenic makeup products.

-Those who have oily skin should not put heavy makeup because oil and heavy cosmetics cause pores to get blocked and this leads to the formation of pimples.
+Those who have oily skin should not put on heavy makeup because oil and heavy cosmetics cause pore to get blocked and this leads to the formation of pimples.
 It should be made with lighter formulations and use mineral makeup.

-Cheap makeup often contains asbestos and also Mica, in the form of contaminants which leads to blockage of pores and also causes irritation, allergy, pimples, or other skin issues in the skin.
+Cheap makeup often contains asbestos and also Mica, in the form of contaminants that leads to blockage of pores and also cause irritation, allergy, pimples, or other skin issues in the skin.

 Before you go to sleep at night clean the makeup from your face with a gentle cleanser and then don’t forget to apply an oil-free moisturizer.